 Recipe Testers’ Reviews

 The smoky Spanish paprika is such a wonderful contrast to the brandy de Jerez.
 The garlic adds a bit of a, well, garlicky kick.
 And then the lemon juice adds the needed acidity for a perfect balance overall.
-If you love chicken wings, you’ll love this version of sticky goodness and awesome flavour.
+If you love Southern fried chicken wings, you’ll love this version of sticky goodness and awesome flavour.
 I’ll definitely double or triple the amount next time around.

 The chicken took about 6 minutes per side to brown properly in a smoking-hot cast-iron skillet.
 I added the brandy to the chicken without igniting it, as I’ve had trouble with that situation in the past and am not brave enough to repeat it.